IlyaRastorguev/js-database/README.md

 > [!WARNING]
 > setItem applyes object that corresponds to yours storage model - if you add keyPath to params it must be in object that you put to the setItem method
+> in this example this id property "id"

-You can provide second argument for setItemModel to update item in storage:
+You can provide second argument for setItem to update particular item in storage:

 ```javascript
 TestStorage.storage.setItem(